-- The selection of a suitable venue for the workshop in each year, securing continuity
+- The selection of a suitable venue for the symposium in each year, securing continuity

-(the preference is to alternate workshop venues between Europe and North America, but deviations
+(the preference is to alternate venues between Europe and North America, but deviations

 from this preference, and other locations are not ruled out by this charter),

-- The selection of a Program and/or a General Chair for each Spin Workshop,
+- The selection of a Program and/or a General Chair for each Spin Symposium,

 - Advising Program and/or General Chairs on programmatic and organizational matters,